 Supported Version and Edition Upgrades: Verify that you can upgrade to SQL Server 2016 from your version of the Windows operating system and version of SQL Server.
 For example, you cannot upgrade directly from a SQL Server 2005 instance to SQL Server 2016.

 Choose a Database Engine Upgrade Method: Select the appropriate upgrade method and steps based on your review of supported version and edition upgrades and also based on other components installed in your environment to upgrade components in the correct order.

 Plan and Test the Database Engine Upgrade Plan: Review the release notes and known upgrade issues, the pre-upgrade checklist, and develop and test the upgrade plan.

 Hardware and Software Requirements for Installing SQL Server 2016: Review the software requirements for installing SQL Server 2016.
 If additional software is required, install it on each node before you begin the upgrade process to minimize any downtime.

-The following best practices should be observed when performing server upgrades/updates in order to minimize downtime and data loss for your availability groups:
+The following best practices should be observed when performing server upgrades or updates in order to minimize downtime and data loss for your availability groups:

-Perform a practice manual failover on at least one of your synchronous-commit replicas
+Perform a practice manual failover on at least one of your synchronous-commit replica instances

 Protect your data by performing a full database backup on every availability database